dolittle/Runtime/Source/Events.Relativity/README.md

 ### [Quantum Tunnel](https://en.wikipedia.org/wiki/Quantum_tunnelling)

-Each singularity can connect any event horizon, they establish a quantum tunnel for the purpose of moving particles across.
+Each singularity can connect to any event horizon, they establish a quantum tunnel for the purpose of passing particles through.

 ### [Wave Function](https://en.wikipedia.org/wiki/Wave_function)